nixworks/public/news/2005/03/8/README.md

 ##### Kosovo
 ### [ Kosovan Prime Minister Ramush Haradinaj reports that he has been charged with war crimes by the International Criminal Tribunal for the Former Yugoslavia and resigns.
 He will travel to The Hague of his own volition, although he maintains his innocence. ](/news/2005/03/8/kosovan-prime-minister-ramush-haradinaj-reports-that-he-has-been-charged-with-war-crimes-by-the-international-criminal-tribunal-for-the-for.md)
-_Context: Kosovo, war crimes, International Criminal Tribunal for the Former Yugoslavia, Ramush Haradinaj, The Hague_
+_Context: war crimes, International Criminal Tribunal for the Former Yugoslavia, The Hague, Kosovo, Ramush Haradinaj_

 ##### Gianfranco Fini
 ### [ Gianfranco Fini, the foreign minister of Italy has demanded that the U.S. "identify and punish" those responsible for the death of Nicola Calipari, the Italian intelligence agent killed by US soldiers in Iraq. ](/news/2005/03/8/gianfranco-fini-the-foreign-minister-of-italy-has-demanded-that-the-u-s-identify-and-punish-those-responsible-for-the-death-of-nicola-c.md)
-_Context: Italy, Iraq, United States, Nicola Calipari, foreign minister, Gianfranco Fini_
+_Context: Italy, Gianfranco Fini, foreign minister, United States, Nicola Calipari, Iraq_

 ##### Australia
 ### [ In Australia, 104-year-old Chinese widow Cui Yu Hu, who has lived in the country for 10 years, loses an appeal to receive a permanent visa.
 She has asked immigration minister Amanda Vanstone to intervene. ](/news/2005/03/8/in-australia-104-year-old-chinese-widow-cui-yu-hu-who-has-lived-in-the-country-for-10-years-loses-an-appeal-to-receive-a-permanent-visa.md)
-_Context: visa, Amanda Vanstone, Cui Yu Hu, Chinese, Australia_
+_Context: Cui Yu Hu, visa, Australia, Chinese, Amanda Vanstone_

 ##### South Africa
 ### [ South Africa intends to change the name of the capital Pretoria to Tshwane ](/news/2005/03/8/south-africa-intends-to-change-the-name-of-the-capital-pretoria-to-tshwane.md)
-_Context: Tshwane, South Africa, Pretoria_
+_Context: Pretoria, South Africa, Tshwane_

 ## [Previous Day...](/news/2005/03/7/index.md)